Txus Alba

-Jesús ‘Txus’ Alba Ramos (born 31 March 2003) is a Spanish footballer who plays as a midfielder for FC Barcelona Atlètic.
+Jesús ‘Txus’ Alba Ramos (born 31 March 2003) is a Spanish professional footballer who plays as a midfielder for CD Lugo.

 Career

-Alba started at the academy of RCD Espanyol in 2010 where he stayed for four seasons before moving on to CF Damm.
+Born in Barcelona, Catalonia, Alba started at the academy of RCD Espanyol in 2010 where he stayed for four seasons before moving on to CF Damm.
 He rejoined Espanyol before then moving to FC Barcelona in 2018.
 Barca paid their city rivals €50,000 for his services.
 Alba was recognised as one of the best talents in the Barcelona youth sides, even as he adjusted to a new more central midfield position than he had at Espanyol.
 Alba signed on to play for FC Barcelona Atlètic for the 2022–23 and 2023-24 seasons.
 He has continued his progress under newly appointed Barcelona Atletic manager Rafael Marquez and Alba’s regular age group partner Marc Casadó playing alongside him in central midfield.

+On 18 August 2023, Alba signed with Ternana Calcio in Italian Serie B. On 16 November 2023, he left the club via mutual consent.
+In January 2024 he signed for Antequera CF.

+On 15 July 2024, Alba signed a contract with Cultural y Deportiva Leonesa in the third tier for one season, with an option for a second.
+On 26 June of the following year, he moved to fellow league team CD Lugo.